seqyu/ReClyde/README.md

 # Welcome to ReClyde!
 ReClyde is the successor to Disra1n.
+It is made with balistic english: it's something i created to really reduct the characters number.
 You can add multiple apps or themes like:

 Banana mode (by EpicLegendary53)